-Accidents happen to the best of us and, despite our efforts, we’re not always operating at 100%.
-Even if you’re careful on the road, you can still end up in an automobile accident.
-Sometimes, you are at fault for the accident, meaning that something you did or didn’t do led to the collision.
-There are countless reasons why this could be: You might not have seen the other car coming before you made the lane change.
-You might not have hit the brakes in time and ended up rear-ending the driver in front of you.
-You might have lost control of your vehicle as a result of inclement weather.
-It might be that you and the other driver both could have been a little more cautious, and it might not be clear who is to blame.
+Accidents happen to the best of us and, despite our efforts, we’re not always operating at 100 percent.
+Even if you’re careful, you can still end up in an accident.
+Sometimes, you are at fault for the accident, meaning that something you did or didn’t do led to the incident.
+Or, it might be that you and the other person both could have been a little more cautious, and it might not be clear who is to blame.

 In an example, assume that the potential damages from an auto accident total $50,000.
-After going over the facts of the case, the jury decides that the defendant is 90% at fault for the accident and that you, the plaintiff, is 10% at fault.
-The amount of the damages is multiplied by the percentage of fault and distributed accordingly: in this case, you would receive 90% of $50,000, which is $45,000.
-The math works up to the point where the blame is exactly 50% for each party.
-However, in Indiana, if you are 51% at fault or more, you cannot recover damages.
+After going over the facts of the case, the jury decides that the defendant is 90 percent at fault for the accident and that you, the plaintiff, are 10 percent at fault.
+The amount of the damages is multiplied by the percentage of fault and distributed accordingly: In this case, you would receive 90 percent of $50,000, which is $45,000.
+The math works up to the point where the blame is exactly 50 percent for each party.
+However, in Indiana, if you are 51 percent at fault or more, you cannot recover damages.

-In this way, it is absolutely possible to take a car accident case to court (and even win) if you are at fault for an accident.
-The thing is, however, that you’re not completely at fault for the accident, and that there’s a sizable percentage of blame on the defendant’s shoulders as well as yours.
+In this way, it is absolutely possible to take a case to court (and even win) if you are at fault for an accident.
+The thing is, however, that you must not completely at fault for the accident, and there must be a sizable percentage of blame on the defendant’s shoulders too.